Utah Court of Appeals - Appellate Mediation Office

 Benefits of Appellate Mediation

-• There is no charge for the mediator’s services.
+- No charge for the mediator’s services.

-Questions and Answers about the Appellate Mediation Office
+Questions and Answers About the Appellate Mediation Office

 Why would parties want to settle a case at the appellate level?